-To illustrate the importance of incorporating historical contingency into the analysis of natural experiments, we present a simple empirical framework in which the decompression of history takes a specific form: time-varying shocks arrive, which potentially interact with the historical (quasi-experimental) variation of interest.
-We then apply this framework to their analyses of three processes: (i) European colonialism; (ii) the Atlantic Trade; and (iii) the French Revolution.
+To illustrate the importance of incorporating historical contingency into the analysis of natural experiments, we present a simple empirical framework in which the decompression of history takes a specific form: time-varying shocks arrive, which potentially interact with historical (quasi-experimental) variation of interest.
+We then apply this framework to AJR's analyses of three processes: (i) European colonialism; (ii) the Atlantic Trade; and, (iii) the French Revolution.

-We conclude with a discussion of recent and future work by AJR that builds on their emphasis on historical contingency, rather than historical persistence.
-While the latter body of literature is already rich and highly influential, the former is emerging as an exciting area for work on the political economy of historical development.
+We conclude with a discussion of recent and future work that builds on AJR's emphasis on historical contingency, rather than historical persistence.
+While the latter literature is already rich and highly influential, the former is emerging as an exciting area for work on the political economy of historical development.
 This work may emerge as yet another branch of important research with roots in the contributions of AJR.

-2. A brief intellectual history of AJR (2001)
+2 A Brief Intellectual History of AJR (2001)

-The last quarter century has seen an extraordinary rise in the prominence of historical analysis in the broader economics profession (Abramitzky, 2015; Margo, 2018; Cioni et al., 2021).
-It is easy to pick out historical work among the highest-impact research across subfields in economics over this period, and much of this work relies on historical natural experiments: from economic growth and development (e.g., Acemoglu et al., 2001; Banerjee and Iyer, 2005; Nunn, 2008; Dell, 2010), to health (Bleakley, 2007; Alsan, 2015), environmental economics (Hornbeck, 2012), economic geography (Davis and Weinstein, 2002; Bleakley and Lin, 2012), to macroeconomics
+The last quarter century has seen an extraordinary rise in the prominence of historical analysis in the broader economics profession (Abramitzky, 2015; Margo, 2018; Cioni et al., 2021).2 It is easy to pick out historical work among the highest-impact research across subfields in economics over this period, and much of this work relies on historical natural experiments: from economic growth and development (e.g., Acemoglu et al., 2001, Banerjee and Iyer, 2005, Nunn, 2008, Dell, 2010), to health (Bleakley, 2007; Alsan, 2015), environmental economics (Hornbeck, 2012), economic geography (Davis and Weinstein, 2002; Bleakley and Lin, 2012), to macroeconomics (Imbens et al., 2001; Fuchs-Schündeln and Schündeln, 2005; Bleakley and Ferrie, 2016), and beyond.